Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: An algorithm for generalized full matchings

 \begin{theorem} In the worst case, the generalized full matching algorithm terminates in polynomial time using linear memory. \end{theorem}

 The algorithm can be divided into two parts.
-The first and more intricate part is the construction of the $\mathcal{C}$-compatible nearest neighbor digraph (i.e., the first two steps).
-This part essentially acts as a preprocessing step of the remainder of the algorithm.
+The first and more intricate part is the construction of the $\mathcal{C}$-compatible nearest neighbor digraph.
+This essentially acts as a preprocessing step of the remainder of the algorithm.
 The idea is that $G_\mathcal{C}$ encodes sufficient information about the sample to ensure approximate optimality, but that it is sparse enough to ensure quick execution.
 Once $G_\mathcal{C}$ is constructed, the remaining steps are completed in linear time.

-As discussed in the proof of Theorem \ref{prop:complexity} in the supplementary materials, the $\mathcal{C}$-compatible nearest neighbor digraph can be constructed by $n(k+1)$ calls to a nearest neighbor search function.
-For an arbitrary metric, each such call has a time complexity of $O(n \log n)$ and a space complexity of $O(n)$ \citep[see, e.g.,][]{Knuth1998}.
-When $k$ is fixed, it follows that the overall worst-case time complexity is $O(n^2 \log n)$.
-This is, thus, the complexity of the algorithm.
+As discussed in the proof of Theorem \ref{prop:complexity} in the supplementary materials, the $\mathcal{C}$-compatible nearest neighbor digraph can be constructed by $O(n)$ calls to a nearest neighbor search function.
+For an arbitrary metric, each such call has a time complexity of $O(n \log n)$ and a space complexity of $O(n)$.
+It follows that the overall worst-case time complexity is $O(n^2 \log n)$.

 Specialized nearest neighbor search algorithms exist for the most commonly-used distance metrics.
-For example, when the metric is the Euclidean or Mahalanobis distance in the covariate space or absolute difference in propensity scores, large improvements can be expected by storing the data points in a kd-tree \citep{Friedman1977}.
+For example, when the metric is the Euclidean or Mahalanobis distance in a covariate space, large improvements can be expected by storing the data points in a kd-tree \citep{Friedman1977}.
 Given that the covariate distribution is not too skewed, each search can then be completed in $O(\log n)$ time on average.
 Using this approach, the overall average time complexity would be reduced to $O(n \log n)$.
 However, these data structures do not scale well with the dimensionality of the metric space.
 Feasible approaches in such cases include reducing the dimensionality prior to matching (e.g., by matching on estimated propensity scores, \citealp{Rosenbaum1983}), repeated matching in random low-dimensional projections of the covariate space \citep{Li2016} and using approximate nearest neighbor search algorithms \citep{Arya1998}.
+Nearest neighbor search can be completed in constant time when the distances are absolute differences in propensity scores.